Disposable Food Service Ware Ordinance

 Food facilities - any vendor, business, organization, entity, group, or individual that provides prepared food for public consumption.
 Examples: restaurants, mobile food facilities, temporary food facilities, farmers markets, etc.

-Accessories (e.g., straws, stirrers, cup spill plugs, etc.) can only be provided to consumers (1) when requested, (2) upon acceptance by the consumer after being offered by the food facility, or (3) at self-serve stations/dispensers.
-Accessories will be distributed unbundled as separate individual units.
+Accessories (e.g., straws, utensils, condiment packets, napkins, etc.) cannot be automatically distributed to consumers.
 Take-out food delivery services that utilize digital ordering platforms shall provide clear options for customers to affirmatively request accessories.

 Plates, bowls, cups, food trays, clamshells, boxes, deli containers, and other containers must be non-plastic and compostable, or reusable wherever practicable.
 These items may be lined with, but not made entirely of compostable plastic.
 Additionally, these items shall be certified by Biodegradable Products Institute (BPI) or approved third party.